jmhofer/Cloud-Prize/Submission.md

 * Best new feature

-  I added lots of new features to RxJava, mostly in the form of many **new operations**, but also by improving on **schedulers** and **generics**.
+  I added lots of new features to RxJava, mostly in the form of many **new operators**, but also by improving on **schedulers** and **generics**.

 * Best contribution to code quality